Ritabrata-Chakraborty/Portfolio/content/publication/clddgan-synthetic-data-2025/index.md

 publication_types: ["3"]

 # Publication name and optional abbreviated publication name.
-publication: Manuscript in preparation
+publication: "Manuscript in preparation for journal submission"
-publication_short: In Preparation
+publication_short: "In Preparation"

 # Summary.
 An optional shortened abstract.